microsoft/pai/frameworklauncher/doc/USERMANUAL.md

 ## <a name="EnvironmentVariables">EnvironmentVariables</a>
 Launcher sets up below EnvironmentVariables for each User Service to use:
-1. Used to locate itself in the Cluster irrespective of any kinds of Migration and Restart.
+1. Used to locate itself during the whole Framework life cycle.
+So, they will not be changed after Migration or Restart.

 | EnvironmentVariable | Description |
 |:---- |:---- |